Language Studies

 We are offering Greek I in Summer 2024 and Greek II in Fall 2024.
 We plan to offer Greek III in Winter 2025 and a course on Xenophon’s Anabasis in Summer 2025.

-The Lyceum Institute’s German program consists of three courses which introduce participants to the essentials of German grammar and vocabulary.
-The program is designed to help participants read and translate simple German texts—such as short stories, news reports, or philosophical and theological works—with minimal or no need for external aids.
-As in our programs for classical languages, the primary goal of the German program is the development of proficiency in reading and translation.
-That said, as German is a “living” language, this program places a greater emphasis on development of speaking and listening skills.
+The Lyceum Institute’s German and French programs will consist of three courses each which introduce participants to the essentials of their grammar and vocabulary.
+The program is designed to help participants read and translate simple German and French texts—such as short stories, news reports, or philosophical and theological works—with minimal or no need for external aids.
+As in our programs for classical languages, the primary goal of the German and French programs is the development of proficiency in reading and translation.
+That said, as these are a “living” languages, these program place a greater emphasis on development of speaking and listening skills.

 Is there a fee to enroll in language courses?